-UW-Eau Claire faculty may apply to teach for a semester at Harlaxton College, the British Campus of University of Evansville.
-You must teach courses from the University of Evansville catalogue.
+UW-Eau Claire faculty in full-time positions may apply to teach for a summer term or a semester at Harlaxton College, the British Campus of University of Evansville.

+They offer a few special topics courses each term, especially if the courses take into account the British context of the Harlaxton experience.
 Students in your classes will come from University of Evansville as well as a variety of partner colleges.

 Harlaxton College is three miles from the Midland's market town of Grantham and is near the cities of Lincoln, Nottingham, Leicester and Peterborough.
 London is a little over one hour by train from Grantham Station

 |Housing and meals||